Dominic Green (science fiction writer): Biography

 Green has lived for much of his life in Bakewell and Northampton.
 He graduated in English from St Catharine's College, Cambridge and works in information technology.
 He is married to the painter Allyson X. Green and until recently taught Kung Fu part-time.

 In 2010, Fingerpress brought out Green's first published novel, Smallworld.
 In 2011, he electronically published a young adult SF novel, Saucerers and Gondoliers, the first of a series set in and around the fictional United States of the Zodiac, a secret set of colonies in space involved in a struggle for independence from Britain and the United States, as well as political and military intrigue involving the former Soviet colonies and alien/Nazi symbiotes.
-The series is names after its two primary characters, Anthony Stevens and Cleopatra Shakespeare, two UFO-abducted teenagers from Northampton.
+The series is named after its two primary characters, Anthony Stevens and Cleopatra Shakespeare, two UFO-abducted teenagers from Northampton.